The Down Lo

 An iconic stop along Route 66, Wigwam Village (Holbrook, Arizona) was designed in the style of an old Indian village.
 Set in a semi-circle around the central motel building, the arrangement is set to mimic the tepees honoring the Chief.

-An Elementary School
+Sleep at an Elementary School

 The one time it’s perfectly acceptable to fall asleep in class; the McMenamins Kennedy School (Portland, Oregon) is a unique hotel with converted classrooms.
 It’s hard not to be flooded with childhood memories as you sip a pint from their on-site brewery, run through the hall, and take in a movie in the auditorium singing, “No more pencils, no more books…” There’s another converted schoolhouse in Amelia Island, Florida, which is another unique setting.